mrezn/FL_Dif/README.md

 - `python ./train.py`: Runs the training script.
 - `--seed 1024`: Sets the seed for reproducibility.
 - `--model_arch 'resnet18'`: Specifies the model architecture.
-- `--method 'FedFTG'`: Indicates the federated learning method.
+- `--method 'FedDiff'`: Indicates the federated learning method.
 - `--dataset 'CIFAR10'`: Specifies the dataset to use.
 - `--print_freq 5`: Sets the frequency of printing training progress.
 - `--save_period 200`: Sets the frequency of saving the model.